 Drive is able to provide accurate audio stream and can report synchronization errors.
 "Accurate CD-DA Stream"

-Memory cache size of the drive.
-Drive uses cache to speed up read and write operations.
+Cache memory size of the drive.
+Drive uses cache to speed up the read and write operations.

-Spin-up the disc to the full speed before starting to read from the disc.
-You can specify the number of seconds to spin-up before starting the reading.
+Spin-up the disc to full speed before starting the actual CD ripping operation.
+Specify the number of seconds to spin-up before starting the CD ripping.

 Data tracks are read twice and CRCs are calculated for both reads.
 CRCs can be compared for the consistency of the data.
 Identical CRCs means that the rip has been done twice with identical results which basically means that the data is perfect and identical to the original data on the disc.